brisvag/stir/README.md

 # Simple Trajectory Inspection and Representation

-**STIR** is a wrapper for [PyMOL](https://github.com/schrodinger/pymol-open-source) that provides a collection of tools for the visualization of trajectories.
+**STIR** is a wrapper for [PyMOL](https://github.com/schrodinger/pymol-open-source) that provides a collection of tools for the visualization of [gromacs](ww.gromacs.org) molecular dynamics trajectories.

-Its main focus are [Martini coarse-grained systems](https://cgmartini.nl)
+Its main focus are [Martini coarse-grained systems](cgmartini.nl).

 # Installation